Maven Partners International Ltd

 3.What we may collect

-- Personal information including education and job history, compensation and contact details you put into forms on our site or third party sources at any time
+- Details you put into forms on our site or third-party sources at any time

 - A record of any correspondence between us